RobertBarachini/git-vault-template/README.md

 2. Run `rm -rf .git` to remove the Git history.
 3. Run `git init -b main` to initialize a new Git repository.
 4. Delete any files you don't need (such as the `.vscode` directory).
-5. Create a strong `.key` file by running `openssl rand 4096 | openssl enc -base64 -A > .key` or `gpg --gen-random --armor 1 4096 > .key` in the root directory.
+5. Create a strong `.key` file by running `openssl rand -base64 32 | tr -d '\n' > .key` on UNIX or `openssl rand -base64 32 | Out-File -FilePath .key -NoNewline` on Windows in the root directory.
+Additional command ensures that the newline character is not added to the file.
+This is important when sharing the key with others (via copy&paste), as the newline character may be copied along with the key and it can cause decryption issues - this is especially important on cross-platform collaboration as Windows uses different line endings (`\r\n`) than UNIX (`\n`).
 6. Delete old encrypted vault by running `rm vault.enc`.
+Optionally you can keep the structure of the demo vault by decrypting it and copying the files to the new vault.
 7. Create a new vault folder by running `mkdir vault`.
 8. Init the vault by running `git init -b vault vault`.
 9. Add a one-liner `README.md` to the vault by running `echo '# Vault' > vault/README.md`.